 My most recent books include Society and the Internet (OUP 2014), The Oxford Handbook of Internet Studies (OUP 2013), and four volumes on Politics and the Internet (Routledge 2014).

-Currently, my focus is on elaborating my concept of The Fifth Estate of the Internet Realm, an idea I coined in my inaugural lecture at Oxford in 2007.
+Currently, my focus is on completing a new edition of Society and the Internet with Mark Graham, and continuing to elaborate my concept of The Fifth Estate of the Internet Realm, an idea I coined in my inaugural lecture at Oxford in 2007.
 I am focusing on further development and explication of that concept for a book aimed at a broad audience of those seriously interested in the political implications of the Internet.

 Before coming to MSU, I was engaged in a number of organizations tied to communication policy and practice, including several terms as Chair of the Advisory Committee for England of the UK Office of Communications (Ofcom).
-At MSU, I am working with the Michigan Association of Broadcasters, and have worked with the World Economic Forum.
+At MSU, I consulted for the Michigan Association of Broadcasters, and have worked with the World Economic Forum.